 Well, if you’re buying a home, you will not have to pay any direct, out-of-pocket real estate commission fees to your real estate agent.
 However, one could argue that the commission is baked into the higher asking price.

-Conversely, it is the seller who must forfeit a chunk of the selling price to both the buyer’s and seller’s agent when their home finally sells.
+Conversely, it is the seller who must forfeit a chunk of the selling price to both the buyer’s and seller’s agent if and when their home finally sells.

-The typical commission tied to the sale of a home these days is 5% of the sales price, though it can be as high as 6% or 7%, and lower than 5% in some cases.
+The typical commission tied to the sale of a home these days is 5% of the sales price, though it can be as high as 6%, and lower than 5% in some cases.

 The seller’s agent typically sets the rate of commission, and then works out a deal with the agent representing the buyer.